TBXark/ChatGPT-Telegram-Workers/docs/readme.md

-# How to start with AiGram?
+# How to start with Sensorica?

 > Just open https://telegram.onout.org and go to a step 2 (Create Cloudflare API token) if you don't need or want to install backend.